rujal408/next-app-api-route/README.md

 # `Usage Guide`

 This package provides a simple way to define API routes with authentication and middleware support in a Next.js application.
-The code below demonstrates how to create middleware and handle HTTP requests.
+The code below demonstrates how to create middleware and handle any HTTP requests.

 ## Installation